Utililt Original

 First, there is the original, the Utilikilt.
 Today it has almost iconic status.
 It is being made in USA, and the quality is excellent, three facts contributing to the kilt being premium priced.
 The cheapest model, The Spartan, is $260.
 If you are living in Germany this kilt is, due to high shipment cost, customs duty, VAT, and a customs clearance fee going to cost you about 450€.
 In Denmark and Sweden with a higher VAT rate, it shall be over 475€.

 The Utilikilt Mocker is $300.
-Just one year ago, you could have it for $200.
+Just two years ago, you could have it for $200.

 Utilikilt Mocker Olive.